 Paxman ended the broadcast with the words: "Thank you for watching Newsnight.
 I hope you continue to enjoy it.
-Goodnight and goodbye."'Such a fuss'
+Goodnight and goodbye."

 He was also known for presenting a brief weather forecast on Newsnight - "shorn of the usual folksy nonsense about clouds bubbling up and advice about wearing woolly socks".